 Surrogates

-What If I Don’t Qualify
+What If I Don’t Qualify for Surrogacy?

 Gestational surrogacy is still a rather new family-building process.
 Not only are surrogacy laws inconsistent from state to state, but many surrogacy professionals also set slightly different surrogate requirements.